How to improve your computational research experience

 Test your code like a scientist.
 After inspecting your codebase, check that it works correctly by treating it like a laboratory, and write only key tests that validate its scientific function.
 In other words, write tests that serve as positive and negative controls, with the details depending on the project.
 Don’t get caught up in commercial software testing strategies—most don’t apply to research unless you’re developing software you plan to share with others and actively maintain.

 You don’t need software for version control.
 The simplest useful way to version-control your project is to save and back up a complete copy of your project directory every day (excluding data and extra-large files), with the date in the copied directory’s name and a short note in a logbook of the changes you made that day.
 To a modern computer, code files are peanuts, and you won’t come close to running out of space.
-If you want to use Git instead, that’s great, but it’s often overkill for scientific coding.
+If you want to use Git instead, that’s great, but it’s often overkill for scientific coding unless you truly expect others to extend your codebase.
 Usually the most you’ll need is to steal a few lines from past code or see what made it run.

 Beware of over-automation.
 The more you automate things the easier it is to forget what’s going on under the hood and mistakenly trust the automation when you shouldn’t.
 A short sequence of clicks and keypresses that keeps important functionality in one’s awareness is far superior to a single click that runs everything in a black box.